RocketChat/developer-docs/open-source-projects/server/server-environment-setup/mac-osx.md

     ```shell
     npm install node-gyp --global
     ```

+    {% hint style="warning" %}
+    `node-gyp` introduced breaking changes in Oct 2023 for v10.0.0+ and supports node `^16.14.0 || >=18.0.0`.
+    If you are experiencing incompatible node version issues because of this, install `node-gyp@9.4.1` or older.
+    See [recent releases](https://github.com/nodejs/node-gyp/releases) for more information.
+    {% endhint %}
 *   Rebuild fibers for the system architecture manually

     ```shell
     cd node_modules/fibers
     node-gyp rebuild --arch=arm64
     ```

+    {% hint style="warning" %}
+    Depending on your `node-gyp` version, it may utilize the `distutils` package, which is deprecated in Python version `3.12`+.
+If you are experiencing issues at this step set your Python environment to an older version.
+    {% endhint %}
 *   Copy binary to the correct location

     ```shell